 Before I begin to share my stay-at-home entrepreneurial journey, some of you may be wondering, “Is this author a millionaire?
 Is she equipped to give advice?
 How come I haven’t seen her on television?
 Has she gone viral?”
 To answer all your questions, the answer is…I am just Tess, a stay-at-home entrepreneur mom who was crazy enough to dream and have insurmountable visions.

 I have chosen to write this book because I am an expert in my experiences, and I want to share with you what worked and what is working for me.
 However, I am still on my journey.
-Please note: I stayed at home with my children and niece for nine years, and now my children and niece are in school and much older: ages 25, 19, and 12.
+Please note: I stayed at home with my children and niece for nine years, and now my children and niece are in school and much older, ages 25, 19, and 12.

 Walking away from my job in 2006 was tinged with the feelings of fear and excitement all at the same time.
 I had been working for three years as a middle school language arts teacher when I became pregnant and decided to leave and take care of my newborn, son, and niece.
 After speaking it over with my husband and finally making the decision, it was hard to find a narrative to tell myself.

 The stress of juggling the complications of work and family life are a source of stress for many women.
 Whether you work outside the home or are a stay-at-home mom, there are troubling emotions to deal with.
-Either choice will leave with you something to worry about.
+Either choice will leave you with something to worry about.

 If you are a working mother outside the home, sometimes you feel guilty for not being home with your children, for not being available for school activities, and for not waiting with open arms when the school day ends.
-Mothers who stay at home sometimes feel self-conscious for not being able to contribute financially, for not challenging themselves more intellectually, or for a lack of competency as a mother.
+Mothers who stay at home sometimes feel self-conscious for not being able to contribute financially, for not challenging themselves more intellectually, or for lack of competency as a mother.
 I was able to experience both worlds.
 Most importantly, I loved being a stay-at-home aunt/mom.
 It allowed me to get to know my children and niece in an educational and recreational setting.
 Priceless!

 Overall, most moms are looking for the same thing: to do what’s best for their children, their families, and themselves.